Kadima-Zoran

 Kadima-Zoran is home to the "Ta'am Shel Pa'am" (A Taste of Old Times) museum for the history of the settlement in the elementary school Nitzanei HaSharon.

 History

-Before the 20th century, the territory of Kadima-Zoran formed part of the Forest of Sharon, a hallmark of the region’s historical landscape.
-It was an open woodland dominated by Mount Tabor Oak (Quercus ithaburensis), which extended from Kfar Yona in the north to Ra’ananna in the south.
+Before the 20th century, the territory of Kadima-Zoran formed part of the Forest of Sharon, a hallmark of the region's historical landscape.
+It was an open woodland dominated by Mount Tabor Oak (Quercus ithaburensis), which extended from Kfar Yona in the north to Ra'anana in the south.
 The local Arab inhabitants traditionally used the area for pasture, firewood and intermittent cultivation.
 The intensification of settlement and agriculture in the coastal plain during the 19th century led to deforestation and subsequent environmental degradation known from Hebrew sources.

 Kadima

 Kadima was founded on 5 July 1933 as an agricultural settlement at the initiative of Yehoshua Hankin.
 Most of the settlers were German immigrants.
 The name means "forward" in Hebrew, and was taken from a Biblical verse (Habakkuk 1:9).
 The town was declared a local council in 1950.